CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 * html

-### Recipient and envelope
+## recipient or recipients

-There are several variables in email data.
-The most important and mandatory variable is the "recipient" variable.
-This variable controls where the email is delivered and should therefore contain an email address.
-Note that this email address should be **pure**.
-This means it should just contain the email address without the name of the recipient or angle brackets ('<' and '>') (i.e. it should state `richard@copernica.com` and not `"Richard" <richard@copernica.com>`).
+This variable controls where the email is delivered and is mandatory in all send calls.
+The variable should be set to an email address and this address should be **pure**.
+Pure means that it should just contain the email address without the name of the recipient or angle brackets ('<' and '>') (i.e. it should state `richard@copernica.com` and not `"Richard" <richard@copernica.com>`).